lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session02_see.md

 - vizDiag in the data UI shows a drill down by diagnoses or combination of diagnoses.

-- dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary.

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md).

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_4_viz_diag.gif)](#DontLink)